 Credit earned by course-challenge assessment earns a letter grade that is computed in your grade point average.
 However, this credit may not be applied to the requirement for graded coursework in your major.
-You may not receive credit for introductory courses in your native language.
+You may not receive credit for 100- and 200-level courses in your native language.